 The most valuable aspect of manually executing orders is that operations management can oversee order volume and can decide when orders are shipped and better control raw materials and storing inventory.
 Order execution covers every step from the sale to delivery of the order to the customer.
 It includes all actions that occur when a customer orders online or receives his product by mail.

 When it comes to fulfilling orders, an e-commerce retailer should consider it a process or an order fulfillment strategy, not a business model.

 What Is Order Fulfillment Cycle Time?

-It tells us how effective 3PL’s partners, warehouses, and carriers are in fulfilling and shipping customer orders.
-The time required to complete all stages of the fulfillment process, including collection from the warehouse, until the complete delivery of product or service is complete.
+It also tells us how effective 3PLs, warehouses, and carriers are in fulfilling and shipping customer orders.
+Cycle time includes the time required to complete all stages of the fulfillment process, including collection from the warehouse, until the complete delivery of product or service is complete.